The Best Diving in Thailand!

 Elephant Head (Hin Pusar)

-Christmas Point is a cluster of submerged boulders, with the exception of a pinnacle at the surface that is located on the northwest ridge of Island 9 (Koh Ba-Ngu).
+Christmas Point is a cluster of submerged boulders.
+With the exception of a pinnacle.
+The surface is located on the northwest ridge of Island 9 (Koh Ba-Ngu).
 Underwater, there are a number of large stacked boulders that stretch from the island to a depth of 35 to 40 meters., which create an arch-like swim-through at 24 meters.
 The crevices are covered by colorful soft corals and sea fans.
-In the northeast, there is a mooring line tied to the top of the pinnacle at a depth of 14 meters.
-At the swim-through, giant sweetlips and groupers can be seen hiding in crevices.
+In the northeast, there is a mooring line tied to the top of the pinnacle.

 East of Eden